xiaoquqi/gitlab-sync/README.md

 Use the default docker, you can run a schedule job to sync between gitlab.

+UPDATE: Support multiple groups sync and no need to pre-create remote groups.

 # How to use script?

 ## (Recommendation)Run in Docker